ajeej233/Abotlogix-StepIndicator/README.md

 This repository includes a sample app demonstrating all features.
 Check the `app/` directory for complete usage examples.

-## Changelog

-### Version 1.0.0
-- Initial release with 7 indicator variants
-- Horizontal and vertical progress flows
-- Complete customization support
-- Smooth animations and transitions

 ## About

-Developed by [Ajeej](https://www.abotlogix.com) - creating innovative mobile solutions.
+Developed by [Ajeej](https://www.linkedin.com/in/ajeej-s-23b75a231) - creating innovative mobile solutions.

 ## License